 Willamette Street Study (south of 24th Avenue)

-If you are interested in the South Willamette Street Improvement Plan which is exploring options for people to easily and safely walk, bike, take the bus, or drive on South Willamette Street from 24th Avenue to 32nd Avenue, please visit this webpage.
+Learn more about the South Willamette Street Improvement Plan which is exploring options for people to easily and safely walk, bike, take the bus, or drive on South Willamette Street from 24th Avenue to 32nd Avenue.